RichardPilbery/blog/content/slides/ems2019-cqdf/index.md

 + Data linkage project just about to commence in England
   + Will calculate total patient journey time
   + Aiming to justify specialist centres with longer ambulance journey times
-+ TR not enthusiatic about stroke ambulances
++ TR not enthusiastic about stroke ambulances
 + Shortening door to needle time important
   + Pre-alerts
   + Stroke team waiting